dbarkan/drp-clusters/README.md

 todo - check 1koz case sensitive.
 Also syntax highlighting

 ### 2. Finalize PDB input
 Run the setup_pdb.py script to extract the coordinates of the DRP chains in each PDB entry and write them out as a separate PDB file.
-This step also writes out a file mapping DRPs to their sequence lengths, which is needed in step xyz. (`drp_lengths.txt`).
+This step also writes out a file mapping DRPs to their sequence lengths (`drp_lengths.txt`), which is needed in step 4.

 #### Example

 ```
-<condapython> drp-clusters/drpclusters/setup_pdb.py  -q drp_list.txt -p dividedPdbDir/
+<condapython> drp-clusters/drpclusters/setup_pdb.py  -q drp_list.txt -p dividedPdbDir/ -l drp_lengths.txt
 ```
-todo -- output dir too and drp_lengths.txt param

 ### 3. Align DRP PDB files
 The protocol creates pairwise distances matrices using two methods, Native Overlap and Equivalent Disulfides.
 These matrices must be prepared prior to running the full pipeline.
 These are ideally prepared on a distributed compute cluster as the computation time scales exponentially, but if there is a tractable number of DRPs, it's possible to use a single CPU  (for reference, 100 DRPs takes xyz on a xyz system).
 Scripts for both methods are described.